jimmykallhagen/Nordix/README.md

 ## Project Status

 Nordix is in active development.
-Yggdrasil is the current focus.
+Focus right now is to get everything up on Github and be able to get Yggdrasil as a working DE to install from AUR.
+ISO is built and I myself have been running Nordix with this iso since August 2025, however it is now no longer relevant and this will be prioritized soon, to update it with the latest Nordix - Yggdrasil

 ---